-The best oil paint supplies can make all the difference, both for those starting out and more seasoned artists who want to streamline their studio setup with the most useful tools.
-Oil painting requires specific equipment.
-The three most important oil painting supplies being paints, brushes and canvases, but there is also a variety of other equipment, some of which is close to essential.
+Investing in the best oil paint supplies can transform your artwork because oil painting requires very specific equipment, meaning pros and beginners will benefit from quality kit.
+The most important oil painting supplies are obviously paints, brushes and canvas – but there is also a variety of other equipment, some of which could be deemed essential.

-Things such as solvent for cleaning brushes, palettes for mixing paint on, and palette knives for doing the mixing are all near essentials and almost all artists working in oils will use these supplies in some capacity.
-Other items, such as tube wringers and brush soaps, are not essential but are very useful as they help you get the most out of your other supplies and streamline your workflow.
-Taking care of your equipment saves money in the long term.
+Resources like solvent for cleaning brushes, palettes for mixing your paint and palette knives for doing the mixing are all near-essentials – most artists will use these in some capacity.
+Other things, such as tube wringers and brush soaps are not essential but can be extremely useful for getting the most out of your other supplies and streamlining your workflow.
+Looking after your equipment will save you money long-term.

-In the article below, we provide a general guide to the best oil painting supplies.
+Below, we have created a general guide to the best oil painting supplies.
 Of course, it's also important to have an easel to paint at, see our guide to the best art easels for that – wooden or metal ones are ideal.

 The best oil paint supplies